-Leaving projects unfinished is cruicial for maximising rate of learning
+Leaving some projects unfinished is cruicial for maximising rate of learning

 As I browse old works from venerable computer scientists, I often encounter brilliant yet unfinished projects.